profadityasaxena/hive_and_spark/README.md

-# Skills Developed – Big Data Analytics Tools
+# Hive and Spark - Mini Project – Big Data Analytics Tools

 This summary outlines the practical, hands-on skills developed through the assignment exercises.
 The course focused on using modern big data tools such as Hadoop, Hive, and Apache Spark for data ingestion, transformation, and analysis.